-What Can a Handyman Do in Huntingdon in Huntingdon County, Pennsylvania?
+What Can a Handyman Do Without a License in Huntingdon in Huntingdon County, Pennsylvania?

 In Pennsylvania there is no single statewide "general contractor license" for handymen, but most residential repair/renovation contractors must register with the PA Attorney General as a Home Improvement Contractor (HIC).
 The key statewide threshold is $5,000/year in home-improvement work (cash or credit) per contractor—at/above that, HIC registration is required; below that, you are generally exempt from HIC but you still must follow local permit rules and any locally-required trade licenses (electrical/plumbing/HVAC are commonly licensed at the municipal level).